vidhii0/Driver-Drowsiness-Detection-System/README.md

-# Driver-Drowsiness-Detection-System
+# Driver_Drowsiness_Detection_System
-This clean vs dirty room project is based on machine learning and was developed using custom Logistic Regression and Image Classification.
+This project combines OpenCV, Dlib, Pygame, imutils, and a dedicated website to detect and alert drivers in real-time when they display signs of drowsiness while driving.
-The tools used are Python Image Library(PIL) and OpenCV.
+The tools used are OpenCV,Dlib, Pygame, imutlis, Flask, HTML, CSS and Javascript.
-It enables a system to classify a room as dirty or clean, based on it's image.
+The website offers a user-friendly interface for drowsiness detection initiation and webcam feed monitoring.